Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Convergence Analysis

-\end{thm} To the best of our knowledge, this is the first non-asymptotic convergence guarantee for CSO in the nonconvex setting. \begin{cor} Under the same assumptions as Theorem \ref{thm:wc_convergence}, to achieve an $\eps$-stationary point, the total sample complexity required by BSGD is at most $\cO(\eps^{-8})$.
-If further assuming Lipschitz smooth $f_\xi$, the sample complexity is at most $\cO(\eps^{-6})$. \end{cor}
+\end{thm} To the best of our knowledge, this is the first non-asymptotic convergence guarantee for CSO in the nonconvex setting.
+Specifically, for nonconvex CSO with Lipschitz continuous $f_\xi$, setting batch sizes $m_t = \cO(\eps^{-4})$ or $m_t = \cO(t)$ yields a total sample complexity of $\cO(\eps^{-8})$; for nonconvex CSO with Lipschitz smooth $f_\xi$, using $m_t = \cO(\eps^{-2})$ or $m_t = \cO(\sqrt{t})$ achieves the total sample complexity of $\cO(\eps^{-6})$.
+Note that $\cO(\eps^{-6})$ sample complexity also holds when the CSO objective is additionally smooth.
+The analysis only requires little modification and is omitted.

-Specifically, the total sample complexity is obtained by setting the number of iterations $T= \cO(\eps^{-4})$ and the inner batch size $m= \cO(\eps^{-4})$ or $m= \cO(\eps^{-2})$ in the smooth case.
-Note that even when we use an infinite number of i.i.d. samples from the distribution $\eta|\xi$, namely, $m\rightarrow+\infty$, to construct an unbiased gradient estimator at each iteration, BSGD (in which case, reduces to SGD) would still need $\cO(\eps^{-4})$ iterations to obtain an $\eps$-stationary point in general.
-This is also known to be the optimal sample complexity of finding an $\eps$-stationary point using unbiased first-order algorithms for weakly convex objectives~\citep{arjevani2019lower, drori2019complexity}.
-Thus, the iteration complexity of BSGD is optimal.